-$$e^-e^- \to e^-\gamma \to e^-\gamma \to e^- d\bar{d} \to e^- + \text{hadrons},$$ where in the first step the photon is produced through laser backscattering off one of the incoming electrons.
+$$e^-e^- \rightarrow e^- \gamma \rightarrow e^- \gamma \rightarrow e^- d\bar{d} \rightarrow e^- + \text{hadrons}$$ .

+where in the first step the photon is produced through laser backscattering off one of the incoming electrons.
 In the second step the other electron experiences some initial state radiation according to a structure function (S.F.), before the electron and photon produce a $d\bar{d}$ pair through some kind of peripheral scattering.
 In calculating the cross section for this process and for the generation of events, some cuts are applied on the initial and final state, namely and where the angles are w.r.t. the positive beam axis.
 Then, the parton shower starts before the resulting final state partons are afterwards translated into hadrons.
 To modify this default process or to set up SHERPA for a completely different collider with a different process in a different model, various data files (of the form .dat) may be changed.
 Details and instructions for doing this can be found in Sec.
-4. The default setup comes in the output mode "info+events" (OUTPUT=3).
-The output generated in the "info" mode contains the very basic information about the status of the generator.
-In the "events" mode, the events are printed on screen.
-If also the "tracking" mode is enabled (see Table 3) SHERPA lets the user know what it is currently working on.
-In particular, this includes
+4.